MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Tool options: Pro-code or low-code?

-How you build and which tools you must use is up to you.
+How you build and which tools you use are up to you.
 Your choices are:

 - 🎯 **Pro-code**: If you prefer coding for full customization, develop one with [**Teams Toolkit**](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals) for [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension).
 You can start with either:
   - [**Teams AI Library**](/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/teams-conversation-ai-overview) to code, or